 (To view the EQ Next portion of the video go to 13:30)

 Of particular interest to the veteran EQ fans is that both Brad McQuaid and Jeff Butler are working on the project.
 This time Jeff is the Creative Director and Brad is a mere game designer.
-Almost 8 years ago to the day, I interviewed Jeff Butler in Las Vegas at Planet Hollywood about Vanguard: Saga of Heroes and I was thoroughly impressed with his vision and depth of understanding for what makes for a great fantasy MMORPGs.
+Almost 8 years ago to the day, I interviewed Jeff Butler in Las Vegas at Planet Hollywood about Vanguard: Saga of Heroes and I was thoroughly impressed with his vision and depth of understanding of what makes for a great fantasy MMORPGs.
 I always felt that Jeff was one of the unsung heroes of the original EverQuest dev team.
 Alas, due to leadership problems and tussles with Microsoft that MMO turned out to be a major fiasco.

 Easily the best EQ Next article I’ve read so far, John Smedley revealed to an October of 2012 interview with Massively’s Karen Bryan, that SOE scrapped the first version of EQ Next: